gianxddddd/archo-browser/README.md

 # archo-browser
-An advanced web browser for Android, written in Kotlin, powered by GeckoView.
+A web browser for Android, written in Kotlin, powered by WebView.